-Corolalia can be random, but it can also seem helpful and in context, especially when triggered or responded to a specific person, place, or situation.
+Coprolalia can be random, but it can also seem helpful and in context, especially when triggered or responded to a specific person, place, or situation.

-Coprolalia encompasses words and phrases that are culturally taboo or generally inappropriate for acceptable social use, when used out of context.
+Coprolalia encompasses words and phrases that are culturally taboo or generally inappropriate for acceptable social use when used out of context.
 The term is not used to describe contextual insults.

-A person with coprolalia may repeat the word mentally instead of saying it out loud; these subvocalizations can be very distressing.
+A person with Coprolalia may repeat the word mentally instead of saying it out loud; these subvocalizations can be very distressing.

 In Tourette syndrome, compulsive swearing can be uncontrollable and unwanted by the person speaking the sentences.

-While little research has been done to understand coprolalia, data now indicates that less than a third of all people with Tourette Syndrome experience this symptom at some point in their lives.
+While little research has been done to understand Coprolalia, data now indicates that less than a third of all people with Tourette Syndrome experience this symptom at some point in their lives.

-How is coprolalia manifested (symptoms)?
+How is Coprolalia manifested (symptoms)?

-Common difficulties in understanding coprolalia
+Common difficulties in understanding Coprolalia

 Coprolalia is generally expressed in complex and variable ways, leading to a misunderstanding of the involuntary nature of the behavior.
-It rarely presents itself as a dry, cutting symptom that always defies everyone’s understanding and acceptance.
+It rarely presents itself as a dry, cutting symptom that consistently defies everyone’s understanding and acceptance.

-The three examples below demonstrate how, by the complex nature of the symptom, parents, teachers, individuals themselves, and bystanders can be constantly challenged to consistently accept coprolalia as an unwanted and uncontrollable symptom of Tourette Syndrome.
+The three examples below demonstrate how, by the complex nature of the symptom, parents, teachers, individuals themselves, and bystanders can be constantly challenged to consistently accept Coprolalia as an unwanted and uncontrollable symptom of Tourette Syndrome.

 A misunderstanding of provocation

 Coprolalia coexists alongside faulty autoinhibitory functions within the brain.
-When confronted, for example, with a person of the opposite sex, the person may quickly think “You better not say” _______ “.
+When confronted, for example, with a person of the opposite sex, the person may quickly think, “You better not say” _______. “

 A coprolalia patient will focus on avoiding yelling offensive words.
-This approach will bring these words to the tip of your tongue, and finally out of your mouth.
+This approach will bring these words to the tip of your tongue and finally out of your mouth.

 Incorporation into speech